quicwg/base-drafts/draft-ietf-quic-transport.md

 for special packets, such as the version negotiation and the public reset packets to be represented in this uniform fixed-length packet format.

-The first octet (octet 0) contains the following fields.
+The Flags field (octet 0) contains the following version-independent fields.
 * Bit 0 (0x80): HEADER_FORM, set to 1 for long headers.
 * Bits 1-7: Packet Type, indicating one of 128 packet types.
 The following types are currently defined.
   * 01: Version Negotiation packet (see {{version-negotiation-packet}}.)
   * 02: Public Reset packet (see {{public-reset-packet}}.)
   * 03: Client Cleartext packet (see {{cleartext-packet}}.)
-  * 04: Server Cleartext packet indicating successful handshake (see
+  * 04: Server Cleartext End-of-Handshake packet (see {{cleartext-packet}}.)
-  {{cleartext-packet}}.)
   * 05: Other Server Cleartext packet (see {{cleartext-packet}}.)
   * 06: 0-RTT Encrypted packet (see {{encrypted-packet}}.)
   * 07: 1-RTT Encrypted packet with key phase 0 (see {{encrypted-packet}}.)
   * 08: 1-RTT Encrypted packet with key phase 1 (see {{encrypted-packet}}.)

+A long-header packet has the following version-independent fields:
+* Octets 1-9: Connection ID
+* Octets 10-14: Packet Number
+* Octets 15-19: Version

+The remainder of the long-header packet is defined to be specific to a version.
+In this version, the rest of the packet contains:
+* Octets 20+: Payload

-The remainder of the packet layout is the same regardless of type, but the semantics of the fields are specific to each type (see corresponding sections for type-specific semantics.)
+The packet layout is the same for all long-header packet types, but the semantics of the fields are specific to each packet type.
+Type-specific semantics are described in {{version-negotiation-packet}},
+{{public-reset-packet}}, {{cleartext-packet}}, and {{encrypted-packet}}.

-Connection ID considerations are discussed in {{connection-id}}.
-Each packet is assigned a packet number by the sender, as described further in
+Connection ID considerations are discussed in {{connection-id}} and packet number considerations in {{packet-number}}.
-{{packet-number}}.

 ## Short Header